R3V1Z3/breakdown/README.md

 # GitDown
-jQuery + GitHub Pages + GitHub Gist + Markdown + MarkdownIt =
+jQuery + GitHub Pages + MarkdownIt = ~~jGitHubMarkdownIt~~ GitDown
-~~jGitHubPageGistMarkdownMarkdownIt~~ GitDown

-GitDown framework provides a core for quickly and easily building apps on GitHub Pages that use Markdown with a heavy emphasis on experimenting and extending using GitHub Gist for code hosting.
+GitDown is an experimental framework for quickly building apps on GitHub Pages that use Markdown, and with a heavy emphasis on extending and experimenting using GitHub Gist for code hosting.

-## What it do?
+## What does it do?
 The framework provides:
 - a base for ready-made projects that can easily be forked on GitHub.
 - Markdown rendering function using MarkdownIt
 - Configurable info panel with routine to update it
 - Section renderer
 - URL parameters
-- Preprocess and postprocess functions for special cases includint tag_replace()
+- Preprocess and postprocess functions for special cases including tag_replace()
 - Simple function to render CSS
 - Function to convert names to CSS-compatible ones
 - URI handler
 - Various helper functions

-## What done it?
+## What uses it?
 Several projects now use the framework:
 - [CHEATScheat](https://ugotsta.github.io/cheats/) - cheatsheet viewer
 - [DownSlide](https://ugotsta.github.io/downslide/) - automatic presentations from Markdown documents